jbush001/NyuziProcessor/software/apps/quakeview/README.md

 To run in emulator, type:

-    make run
+    ./run_emulator

 The default screen resolution is 640x480.
-To change this, update the variables FB_WIDTH and FB_HEIGHT in the Makefile.
+To change this, update the parameters to the set_display_res call in CMakeLists.txt.

 ## Running on FPGA